 Brooksville First-Time Offender Defense Attorney

 Ashley Aulls believes in offering each of his clients an education of their charges and their case during every step of the Florida criminal process and offers open communication by allowing clients access to his cell phone, including communication by text message.
-With over 15 years of experience defending clients like you, Ashley Aulls knows what it takes to win a criminal case in the Hernando County area, as well as how to help put the anxiety and stress of a first-time offender at ease.
-Ashley M. Aulls, P.A. handles many types of first-time offender cases, including cases involving the following:
+He has practiced law since 1996 and knows what it takes to win a criminal case in the Hernando County area, as well as how to help put the anxiety and stress of a first-time offender at ease.
+The Law Office of Ashley Aulls, P.A. handles many types of first-time offender cases, including cases involving the following:

 - Pretrial intervention